isabelroses/website/content/custom-lib-nixossystem.md

 }
 ```

-Furthermore notice how I lied about settings `nixpkgs.hostPlatform`, if your curious why maybe you
+Furthermore, notice how I lied about settings `nixpkgs.hostPlatform`.
+If your curious why, maybe you
 should read [my last blog post about it](https://isabelroses.com/blog/im-not-mad-im-disapointed-10).
 (Shameless plug)

 ### The original issue, Darwin!